bclehmann/StreamCompiler/README.md

 ## numgrep

 This also adds a `numgrep` command, which is a simple grep-like utility that only supports filter clauses and it prints all lines containing a number that matches the filter.
+For numgrep you can omit the "filter" keyword, so you can write `x % 2` instead of `filter x % 2`.

 It currently is implemented by checking `argv[0]`, so you should create a symlink to the `streamcompiler` binary called `numgrep` to use it.
 You can also pass `--command numgrep` to use it without a symlink.